-Sally is the Director of the Appleton Institute in the School of Health, Medical and Applied Sciences, and a Research Professor.
+Sally is the Director of the Appleton Institute and a Research Professor.
 Sally’s background is circadian biology and understanding how the body clock helps keep us synchronized to the world around us and what happens when we work against our clocks.

 In the last ten years this key research interest has led to Sally asking questions about the relationship between sleep, wake and work patterns, particularly for those working shiftwork.
 Sally has worked with industry partners in mining, rail, healthcare, marine pilotage, aviation and the emergency services.
 Sally's program of research has received funding support from the National Health and Medical Research Council (NHMRC), the Australian Research Council (ARC), the Bushfire CRC and the CRC for Rail Innovation.